martinpacesa/BindCraft/README.md

 `sbatch ./bindcraft.slurm --settings './settings_target/PDL1.json' --filters './settings_filters/default_filters.json' --advanced './settings_advanced/default_4stage_multimer.json'`

 The *settings* flag should point to your target .json which you set above.
-The *filters* flag points to the json where the design filters are specified (default is ./filters/default_filters.json).
-The *advanced* flag points to your advanced settings (default is ./advanced_settings/default_4stage_multimer.json).
-If you leave out the filters and advanced settings flags it will automatically point to the defaults.
+The *filters* flag points to the json where the design filters are specified.
+The *advanced* flag points to your advanced settings.

 Alternatively, if your machine does not support SLURM, you can run the code directly by activating the environment in conda and running the python code: